-Ministry of Fisheries fishery officers also, as required, conduct briefings of observers prior to trips and/or debriefs after trips are completed as required in accord with priorities and/or risks assessments.
+Ministry for Primary Industries fishery officers also, as required, conduct briefings of observers prior to trips and/or debriefs after trips are completed as required in accord with priorities and/or risks assessments.
 Routine debrief documentation is completed where no formal debrief is carried out by a fishery officer.